Brookton

 Brookton ranks among the top 25% of areas assessed nationally for overall employment performance

-This rate is 1.3% lower than Rest of WA's 3.2%.
-Workforce participation in Brookton is 55.4%, below Rest of WA's 59.4%.
-Key industries include agriculture, forestry & fishing, health care & social assistance, and education & training.
-Agriculture, forestry & fishing has a particularly strong presence with an employment share 4.2 times the regional level.
+Employment grew by an estimated 1.0% over the past year.
+As of June 2025, 1,894 residents were employed, with a participation rate of 55.4%, compared to the Rest of WA's 59.4%.
+Leading industries include agriculture, forestry & fishing, health care & social assistance, and education & training.
+Brookton specializes in agriculture, forestry & fishing, with an employment share 4.2 times the regional level.

-Mining, however, has limited presence at 4.3% compared to the regional 11.7%.
-Many residents commute elsewhere for work based on Census data comparisons.
-Over June 2024 to June 2025, Brookton's employment increased by 1.0%, labour force decreased by 1.7%, causing a 2.7 percentage point drop in unemployment rate.
-Rest of WA saw employment rise by 1.1% and unemployment fall by 0.6%.
-National employment forecasts from Jobs and Skills Australia (May 2025) project national growth rates of 6.6% over five years and 13.7% over ten years, varying significantly between sectors.
-Applying these projections to Brookton's employment mix suggests local growth of approximately 4.5% over five years and 10.5% over ten years.
+Mining has limited presence, at 4.3% compared to the regional 11.7%.
+Many residents commute elsewhere for work.
+Over June 2024 to June 2025, employment increased by 1.0%, labour force decreased by 1.7%, and unemployment fell by 2.7 percentage points.
+National employment forecasts from May 2025 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Brookton's industry mix suggests local growth of approximately 4.5% over five years and 10.5% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment